 Off the middle of the west coast, a whole cluster of islands lie off Kai Bae Beach, with Koh Man Nai and Koh Yuak principal among them.

 Kayaking is a much better option and then you can visit the other little isles behind, Koh Man Nok, Koh Pli and Koh Yuak.
 Koh Yuak has a small beach on its east coast, with excellent shallow water snorkeling just offshore.
-Sea Adventures, stop here as part of their day along the coast and Nor Nou Kai Bae Huts Speedboat also do half days.
+Nor Nou Kai Bae Huts Speedboat also do half day trips, private from 5,000bt (4 pax) as does Sea Adventures, the catamaran join boat trip, 2,200bt per person, kids 5 to 11 at 1/2 price.

 Further north, sits Koh Rom, r(l)om, meaning umbrella or shade with the tree atop providing the name, whilst the rock of Koh Suwan is just next door.
 This too is an easy kayak from Kai Bae, its nice snorkeling around and about making the effort well rewarded.